-- No pediatric influenza-associated deaths were reported in week 47.
-One pediatric influenza-associated death has been reported in the 2013-2014 season.
+No new influenza-associated pediatric deaths were reported in week 47.